CodeSleeve/asset-pipeline/README.md

 ### This asset pipeline is totally different?

-Yes, you might want to change your composer.json to use the alpha version via `"codesleeve/asset-pipeline": "dev-alpha"'` if you are using the old asset pipeline which is not based off of sprockets and is probably pretty buggy.
+Yes, you might want to change your composer.json to use the alpha version via `"codesleeve/asset-pipeline": "alpha"'` if you are using the old asset pipeline which is not based off of sprockets and is probably pretty buggy.

 ## Support